Going to Greece for a few days, weeks or months?

 Most phone providers in Greece have an app on the App Store or the Play Store.
 The brand we bought, What’s Up, from Cosmote also had its own app and that’s how we saw how GB we had used and had left.
 It’s easy enough to choose your next data plan and pay through the app.

 You can always go to the official store and the staff will be more than happy to help or explain how to top up.
 We went back to the store because we weren’t liking the deals on the app and they informed us that if we bought a brand, new SIM card we’d get a better deal – so we did that!

 Do I Need A Passport To Buy A SIM Card In Greece?

 Yes, you do need a passport to buy a SIM card in Greece.

 We asked and they won’t accept a photo of your passport.
 They need the original, physical copy in the store.
 If you buy 2 SIM cards, you’ll also need to have 2 separate passports.
 For example, you *can’t use one passport to buy 2 SIM cards.
 Each SIM card needs to be registered with a specific individual/passport.

 Don’t Want To Buy A Local SIM?
 Try An eSIM Instead.

 If you’re comfortable with getting to your hotel or Airbnb without a SIM card, you can quickly step out after arriving to buy a SIM card at an official store.
 If you’re not comfortable with doing this, you can always get an eSIM card for your first couple of days and then switch to a local one.
-We use Nomad eSIM which has been pretty reliable.
+We use Nomad eSIM and Airalo which have been pretty reliable.